2016年12月1日 12 1, 2016 EVENT REPORT TALK workshops

 Can we promote students’ learning through designing tasks in certain ways, to encourage certain kinds of learner responses, and to guide them towards certain outcomes?
 This workshop provides a platform to discuss task design in the context of language education at three levels: (a) curriculum, (b) pedagogy, and (c) the task itself.
 First, it looks at task design at the curricular level, addressing how to select tasks in relation with students’ learning needs and desired learning outcomes.
 It then considers the role of pedagogy in making tasks more meaningful and engaging for the students and hence more conducive for learning.
 Finally, the workshop considers findings from cognitive task complexity research as a way to examine how characteristics inherent in the design of tasks influence what learners pay attention to and what they learn as a result.

-Report by Yuko Itatsu (Language and Information Science Department):
+Report by Yuko Itatsu (Department of Language and Information Sciences):

 “Task Design: Building blocks or stumbling blocks”

 Dr. Shoko Sasayama, who specializes in task design for language teaching, discussed the multiple dimensions of task design and led a discussion about the pitfalls of designing tasks and ensuring the alignment of tasks and the assessment criteria.
 First of all, she discussed how tasks should be designed to meet the assessment criteria and the overall purpose of the course.
 She also discussed how tasks should be designed to encourage student engagement, and lastly about analyzing the characteristics embedded in the task that may impact the way students attend to the task or retain the learning.